Emergency care

 Additional needs

-We understand that for adults and young patients with additional needs attending A&E can be overwhelming.
-When you arrive at our hospital please inform reception, your initial assessment nurses, area nurses and treating clinicians of any additional needs so that we can support you exactly how you need.
+For adults and young patients with additional needs attending A&E can be overwhelming.
+When you arrive please inform reception and your treatment team of any additional needs so that we can support you exactly how you need.

-Our Emergency Department at The Royal London Hospital is also the first A&E in London to be accredited by the National Autistic Society.
+Our A&E at The Royal London Hospital is the first in London to be accredited by the National Autistic Society.

 Same Day Emergency Care (SDEC)